Internet Options for American Indian Lands

 Do American Indian lands have internet?

-According to the U.S. Department of the Interior, as of 2019, only 65% of housing units on American Indian lands had access to broadband internet, compared to 99% in U.S. urban areas.
+According to Census.gov, as of 2021, only 71 percent of households on American Indian lands had access to broadband internet, compared to 90 percent in U.S. urban areas.

 Many American Indian lands are located in remote areas, sometimes with rough terrain, which makes building out infrastructure difficult and expensive.
 That difficulty deters most land-based internet providers from bringing service to these areas.
-The resulting lack of high-speed internet contributes to the digital divide—or disparity of internet access—between those living on American Indian lands and the rest of the U.S.
+The resulting lack of high-speed internet contributes to the digital divide between those living on American Indian lands and the rest of the U.S.

 Without reliable internet service, those living on American Indian lands face barriers to accessing information, public services, educational resources, and business opportunities.